 The cuts in the mayor's budget, which was voted against only by Councilor Jennifer Breen, will likely be most felt in the Department of Public Works, which lost one employee and saw a reduction in its operating budget.
 In total, the budget eliminated six city positions.

 Alcombright indicated Tuesday that a police officer's position, cut through attrition, would be reinstated if a $750,000 state bailout for the city is approved and granted to North Adams by the state.
-The funding was approved by the Senate but awaits full legislative approval.

 Since the introduction of his budget, Alcombright has pointed to increasing costs -- such as health insurance, veterans benefits, and pension obligations -- that are outpacing relatively flat funding of unrestricted aid from the state.